 Formed in 2015, the Aboriginal Trainee Doctors’ Forum provides face-to-face support to all NSW Aboriginal medical trainees to ensure every opportunity for success.

 All NSW and ACT Aboriginal medical trainees in their first five years of medical training are invited to the Aboriginal Trainee Doctors’ Forum (ATDF).
 The invitation list is initially formed from those who used the Aboriginal Internship Recruitment Pathway, but all Aboriginal medical trainees are most welcome.
 Attendees come from across the state (and the ACT), from rural centres and metropolitan hospitals and represent many of the medical schools.

 Speak to your JMO Management Unit or to the office of the Medical Dean to ensure your attendance.
 Contact HETI staff if you have any questions or if you need support to attend.

-The next forum will not be held in March as previously planned, but rather coincide with the 2019 HETI Prevocational Conference held on 6 and 7 June 2019.
+The next forum will be held on Friday 3 April 2020.
 All attendees from the ATDF are encouraged to attend and can apply for sponsorship through the event organisers.